Mohammad Bagher Ghalibaf: Threatening letter to President Khatami

-As commander of the Revolutionary Guards Air Force during the 1999 student protests, Ghalibaf was one of the 24 IRGC commanders who sent a threatening letter to the reformist president Mohammad Khatami stating that if the protests were allowed to continue, they would take matters into their own hands.
+As Commander of the IRGC Air Force during the 1999 pro-democracy student protests, Ghalibaf was one of the 24 IRGC commanders who sent a threatening letter to the reformist president Mohammad Khatami, stating that if the protests were not crushed, they would take matters into their own hands.
+The letter received significant attention, with many interpreting it as a direct threat to the presidency of the Islamic Republic.